kcat/alure/README.md

 closer match for different people.

-Alure supports decoding audio files using external libraries: VorbisFile, OpusFile, libFLAC, libsndfile, and libmpg123.
-A built-in standard wave file reader is also available, supporting basic PCM formats.
+Alure supports decoding audio files using external libraries: VorbisFile, OpusFile, libsndfile, and libmpg123.
+A built-in standard wave file reader is also available to support basic PCM formats, as well as built-in decoders for FLAC (dr_flac) and MP3 (minimp3).
 Application-defined decoders are also supported in case the default set are insufficient.

 And much more...